crastinator-pro/steam-brick/README.md

 TL;DR Well, the Steam Deck didn’t fit in my backpack…

 The Steam Deck has been a game changer for travel, but I found myself leaving it behind more often than not, as it wouldn’t fit in my backpack, took up a huge amount of carry-on space, and was a hassle to bring down from the overhead compartment when I wanted to use it.
 When I did use the Deck, it was either plugged in to AR Glasses ([XReal Air 2 Pro]( https://amzn.to/3CpmMgW)) or plugged in to a TV.
-So, I got to thinking: it could be so much smaller and lighter without the build in controller and screen, but that would be ridiculous, right? …right?
+So, I got to thinking: it could be so much smaller and lighter without the built in controller and screen, but that would be ridiculous, right? …right?

 # ⚠️ Disclaimer
 “I am not a smart man”